Stocks mixed as investors eye bond market; tech shares rise

-Stocks were mixed in morning trading on Monday as Wall Street continues to eye the bond market, where yields pulled back a bit after Friday’s sharp increase.
+Stocks were mixed in afternoon trading on Monday as Wall Street continues to eye the bond market, where yields pulled back a bit from Friday’s sharp increase.

-The S&P 500 index was down less than 0.1% at 11:15 a.m.
-Eastern as rising industrial and consumer discretionary shares were offset by declines in banks and energy stocks.
-The Dow Jones Industrial Average was down less than 0.1% as well, dragged down by the same industries.
-Meanwhile the Nasdaq Composite was up slightly, rising 0.4%.
+The S&P 500 index was down less than 0.1% at 12:46 p.m.
+Eastern as rising technology and consumer discretionary shares were offset by declines in banks and energy stocks.
+The Dow Jones Industrial Average rose 13 points, or less than 0.1%, to 32,792.
+Meanwhile the Nasdaq Composite was up slightly, rising 0.2%.

 Investors’ focus remains on the recovery of the U.S. and global economies from the coronavirus pandemic.
 The $1.9 trillion aid package for the U.S. economy has lifted investors’ confidence in a strong recovery from the pandemic in the second half of the year, but also raised concerns about a potential jump in inflation.